sahilkabra/kafka-python/README.rst

 The code can be run in the producer and the consumer modes.

-When run in the producer mode, it will check the status of the configured sites and send message to Kafka Crontab can be use to run the check periodically.
+When run in the producer mode, it will check the status of the configured sites and send message to Kafka

+Crontab can be used to run the check periodically.
+Benefits of using crontab:
+* No additional process running in the background.
+* Less memory usage and issues of memory leaks.

 When run in the consumer mode, it will block and listen for messages to process.
 Once a message is recieved, it will write the results to a Postgresql database and log the metrics for the site.